 Play your songs at home and in the car frequently, especially during the first few weeks of class.
-Make it available to the music available for your child to listen to while she is playing or before nap or bedtime.
-Create your Family Music Zone account and download the Hello Everybody app for digital versions of the songs and more activity ideas to try!
+Make the music available for your child to listen during play time, before nap or bedtime.
+Create your Family Music Zone account at Music Together LLC and download the Hello Everybody app for digital versions of the songs and more activity ideas to try!
 Use the songbook to help you learn the songs and get new ideas for musical ideas to use at home.
-The music notation is in the book if you play an instrument and want to play along.
-(Always wanted to learn an instrument?
-Check out our Guitar Class for Grownups!)
-Try using the songbook at storytime instead of a regular book and sing through the songs as you go along.
+The music notation is available through the Family Music Zone, if you play an instrument and want to play along.
+Try using the songbook at story time and sing through the songs as you go along.

 Each class has between 6 and 12 registered children, plus their caregiver(s).

-Switching classes can not be guaranteed; there is a $10 transfer fee to switch once classes begin (at the discretion of the center director).
-There are many educational benefits for children to have the continuity of musical community in their classes; we often see a child's comfort and trust level grow as they experience a similar group of familiar faces each week.
-We do, however, understand that situations arise and you may need to request a transfer.
+If naps or schedules change, please contact the office to request a transfer: Hello@MusicTogetherInPhx.com There are many educational benefits for children to have the continuity of musical community in their classes; we often see a child's comfort and trust level grow as they experience a similar group of familiar faces each week.
+We do, however, understand that situations arise, and you may need to request a transfer.
 This will be considered depending on availability and class size.

 Please feel comfortable to nurse or bottle-feed your child in class, but we ask that you not bring food or drink into classrooms.

-For your child's safety, our class sizes are limited.
+Younger Children: For your child's safety, our class sizes are limited.
 Please do not bring extra children (under age 8) to class unless previously arranged.
-Visiting spots are available on a first-come first served basis.
+Visiting spots for new families are available on a first-come first served basis using our Demo Scheduler.

-When space is available, siblings are welcome to visit class one time at no charge.
-Two subsequent scheduled sibling visits are permitted at a rate of $10 per child.
+Siblings: When space is available, siblings are welcome to visit class one time at no charge.
+Two subsequent scheduled sibling visits are permitted at a rate of $15 per child.
 Please reserve a spot for the visiting sibling using the Make-Up Scheduler.

 Yes, parents, grandparents, caregivers or older siblings (8 and above) are welcome to attend class at any time—no need to ask!
 It is wonderful to have extra singing role models!
 Please let your visitors know ahead of time that the class is participation oriented.
 Older children are expected to participate in music-making.